 Miller's Blank History Timeline is a spiral-bound book with a dark, horizontal line going through every lightly-lined page.
 All other aspects of the book are blank for you to fill and decorate as you like!
 This one seems to be one of the better values in blank books!

 The Tanglewood Book of Centuries is a PDF download that you can print at home and put in a notebook.
 (Please Note--If you have a printer that can handle cardstock, this option is great.
-If not, regular-weight paper is not the best for the gluing and general wear-and-tear of Timeline Books!)
+For most printers, running a lot of cardstock will ruin the paper feed.
+The other oprtion is to use regular-weight paper, which is not the best for the gluing and general wear-and-tear of Timeline Books!)

 Timeline Figures are small pictures of historical people and/or events to be cut out and pasted in a blank Timeline Book (or on a Wall Timeline).
 A short explanation & related date are written underneath the picture.